Nithish06-2002/sas-proc-mean-analysis/README.md

 - Formatting using MAXDEC=

 ### Output
-The program generates region-wise Mean and Sum of NetSales.
+The program generates a summary dataset named `netsales_summary_by_region` containing region-wise count of observations, mean NetSales, and total NetSales.

 ### Use Case
 Commonly used in sales analysis and clinical data summarization.